 - If students begin debating the right way to react to a tragedy, it is useful to comment that each person copes with stress in a unique way, and there is no right way to react.

 When people are upset, they often look for someone to blame.
 Essentially, this is a displacement of anger.
 It is a way of coping.
 The idea is that if someone did something wrong, then future tragedies can be avoided by doing things right.
 If the discussion lingers on placing blame, it might be useful to say, “We have been focusing on our senses of anger and blame, and that’s not unusual.
 It might be useful to talk about our fears.”

 - It is normal for people to seek an explanation of why the tragedy occurred.
 By understanding, we seek to reassure ourselves that a similar event could be prevented in the future.
 You might comment that, as intellectual beings:

 - It is very challenging to understand unthinkable events

 - By their very natures, tragedies are especially difficult to explain

 - Uncertainty is particularly distressing, but sometimes is inevitable

 The faculty member is better off resisting the temptation to make meaning of the event.
 That is not your responsibility and would not be helpful.

 Thank students for sharing and remind them of resources on campus.
 In ending the discussion, it is useful to comment that people cope in a variety of ways.
 If a student would benefit from a one-on-one discussion, encourage them to make use of campus resources.
-These include the Counseling Center and Office of Religious and Spiritual Life.
+These include Counseling and Psychological Services and Office of Religious and Spiritual Life.

 * This information was written and used with permission of Joan Whitney, PhD, executive director, University Counseling Cener, Villanova University.